kamir/OpenTSx/README.md

 OpenTSx is a Java based software library, and a collection of tools for *cloud native time series analysis projects*.

 The project provides a collection of *data models*, *data generators*, and *algorithms* for advanced time series statistics.
-The central starage and processing framework is build around Apache Kafka, KStreams and ksqlDB.
+The central storage and processing framework is build around Apache Kafka, KStreams and ksqlDB.
+An integration with cloud native long term storage solutions is available for: delta lake, data lake, S3, object stores, search indexes, key-value stores and many others.

 ![alt text](https://github.com/kamir/OpenTSx/blob/master/doc/sketches/Generic%20TSA%20Use%20Case/Simplified%20Architecture%20Overview.png?raw=true "Simplified Architecture Overview")